andresbonil/cytosim/doc/compile/index.md

 	bin/sim
 	bin/play live

+# Optimizations

+To speed up the calculation, follow these steps:

+On line 10 or so of  `makefile.inc`, set `MODE` to `F`:

+	MODE := F

+Turn off assertions by defining `NDEBUG` in `src/base/assert.h`:

+	#define NDEBUG

+Recompile Cytosim entirely:

+	make clean
+	make

 # Troubleshooting `sim`

 Compilation is specified in `makefile` and `makefile.inc`, and these files may need to be adjusted manually.